niral-code/climate-airquality-causal-analysis/README.md

 ## Project Overview

-This repository contains all R scripts developed during the final phase of the Master's thesis research titled **"Climate Change Affecting Air Quality"**.
-The aim is to investigate how climate indicators (such as temperature, humidity, wind) influence air pollutant concentrations (like PM2.5, O3, NO2) using causal inference techniques.
+This repository contains all R scripts developed during the Master's thesis research titled **"Climate Change Affecting Air Quality"**.
+The aim is to investigate how climate indicators (such as temperature, humidity, wind, etc. ) influence air pollutant concentrations (like PM2.5, O3, NO2, etc.) using causal inference techniques.

 ## Contents